 - ImageFileApply works with TIFF, JPEG, and PNG files.
 The created always has the same file format, data type, and dimensions as .

 - ImageFileApply works on images with any number of channels.

-- The function f should always return a number or a list of any length.
+- In ImageFileApply[f,…], the function f can return a number or a list of any length.

 - The channel values supplied to f are normally in the range 0 to 1, regardless of the underlying type used in the Image object.
 The function f is assumed to return channel values that are normally in the range 0 to 1.

 Interleaving True whether to supply f lists of channel values Method Automatic method to use

 - The following suboptions can be given to Method: